Series / Bored to Death

 - Arrested for Heroism: The end of the first episode, subverted as Jonathan gets off with a warning.

 - As Himself: Jim Jarmusch and Kevin Bacon.
 Also Dick Cavett in season 3.

 - Author Avatar: Jonathan Ames is the name of both the creator and the main character.

-- Blackmail: In one episode, Jon is hired to get back a sex tape from a woman who serially seduces men and blackmails them with the evidence.
-In another, Jon is blackmailed into throwing his boxing match against Louis Green when someone finds George's Viagra bottle.
+- Blackmail: In one episode, Jonathan is hired to get back a sex tape from a woman who serially seduces men and blackmails them with the evidence.
+In another, Jonathan is blackmailed into throwing his boxing match against Louis Green when someone finds George's Viagra bottle.

 - The Boxing Episode: The first season finale.